blacklightpy/vaultofknowledge/🤠 Personal/Creative and Recreational/Metal Gear Saga.md

 The project was called Les Infantes Terribles, and EVA was chosen as the surrogate mother.

 Solid Snake and Liquid Snake are the first two clones of Big Boss.
+Solid Snake was the imperfect clone, and Liquid was a better clone.
-Big Boss rejected both clones as he did not want this done, and he left the Patriots
+Big Boss rejected both clones as he did not want this done, and he left the Patriots.
+He referred to Solid as the Brother of Light and Liquid as brother of the Dark.
+This made Liquid think he was the imperfect clone.
+Big Boss started his own Private Military Company (PMC), named Military Sans Frontiers (MSF).

+Ocelot came to see Big Boss as a legend.
+Ocelot was the lost son of The Boss.

+A third perfect clone of Big Boss was made, called Solidus Snake.
+He became the 73rd President of the US.

+Raiden was a child soldier from Liberia raised by Solidus Snake.
+Solidus had killed his parents to experiment with him.
+Raiden signed up for military training and be
 # Chronology
 Snake Eater Operation (Metal Gear Solid 3: Snake Eater / Metal Gear Solid Delta: Snake Eater) Metal Gear Solid: Portable Ops